magnars/roll20-scripts/README.md

 - check your hit points and hit dice, and remind you to use them if needed.

-- replenish Warlock **Pact Magic** spell slots back.
+- replenish Warlock **Pact Magic** spell slots.
 This works correctly even if you are a multiclass spell caster.

 - replenish class specific resources, like **Wild Shape**, **Second Wind** and **Channel Divinity**.